stfbk/mig-t/doc/language.md

 - `check` checks if the given string is present in the specified message section
 - `check param` specifies the name of the parameter to be checked, depending on the section choosed, the tool will search for the parameter using a pattern. (for the url, it will search for a query parameter, for the head, it will search for a head parameter)
 - `check regex` specify a regex that checks the selected content by matching it.
+. `use variable` (true or false) set to true if you want to specify a variable name on the following tags, to check wrt to that variable value.
 - The actual check on the value, which are self explanatory. (if none of these are specified, the check will only check if the given parameter is present)
   - `is`
   - `not is`
   - `contains`
   - `not contains`
   - `is present` specifying true or false, to check whether is present or not
+  - `is in` the value is between a list of values
+  - `is not in` the value is not between a list of values

 Note that you can use `check regex` OR `check` OR `check param`.
 If you use the `check` or `check param` tag, you can use all the other tags to verify the value, otherwise, if you use `check regex` you can just use `is present`.